Viniciud/py-chat/README.md

 A simple chat project

 #For run the project
-- run python server.py
+- run `python server.py`
-- run in another terminal client.py as much as you want
+- run in another terminal `python client.py` as much as you want